KaiPereira/build-a-devboard/JOURNAL.md

 Now that we have our fast signals on the PCB, the other signals are fine to go through via's, so we can put in our decoupling caps now:

-**Leave all of the grounds for last, I'll explain this soon**
+**Leave all of the ground pins for last, I'll explain this soon**

 ![Pasted image 20250929161759.png](journal/Pasted%20image%2020250929161759.png)

 Now my routing of course isn't perfect, but I did manage to get it pretty nice and tight.
 You'll notice some blue on the PCB, and that's me routing on the other layer.
-You can change layers by tapping the other layer on the right layers view, or by tapping V. But for SMD components, you'll need what's called a VIA in order to get to the other layer, which is essentially just a hole.
+You can change layers by tapping the other layer on the right layers view, or by **tapping "v"**.
+But for SMD components, you'll need what's called a **"via"** in order to get to the other layer, which is essentially just a hole that allows traces to transfer to another layer of a board.
 Feel free to use the backside for routing if you don't have any space!

-Anyways, next I'm going to route the crystal, the USB-C pulldowns, and button pull ups, and then I'm going to leave the button/button resistor for very last because there's no specific spot that needs to be:
+Anyways, next I'm going to route the crystal, the USB-C pull downs, and button pull ups, and then I'm going to leave the button/button resistor for very last because there's no specific spot that needs to be:

 ![Pasted image 20250929163631.png](journal/Pasted%20image%2020250929163631.png)

-Next, we're going to route power to our board, I'm distributing power to the main cluster of VDD pins, and then once I'm finished routing the other signals, I'm going to route it to the other pins, just so power is even about my board:
+Now, we're going to route power to our board, I'm distributing power to the main cluster of VDD pins, and then once I'm finished routing the other signals, I'm going to route it to the other pins, just so power is even about my board:

 ![Pasted image 20250929164321.png](journal/Pasted%20image%2020250929164321.png)

-Now, wire every single header pin on the board, try to keep organized when doing this, and save via's/the other layer for last:
+Now, wire every single header pin on the board, try to keep organized when doing this, and save via's/the other layer for when you have like absolutely no space left:

 ![Pasted image 20250929165330.png](journal/Pasted%20image%2020250929165330.png)